What Causes High Blood Pressure

 Some Prescribed Medications

 Certain tablets lift blood pressure as an unintended side effect.
 These include some pain relief drugs, some contraceptives, and certain antidepressants.
 Bring a full list of everything you take — including supplements — to your next appointment or telehealth consultation.
-Your GP may need to weigh up alternatives.
+Your GP may need to weigh up alternatives with advice from a dr belconnen professional working within the medical canberra network.

 A Surprising Contributor — Low Iron